geraldcroes/traefik-quickstart/README.md

 To save you some time, you can checkout the quickstart from the [containous/traefik-quickstart](https://github.com/containous/traefik-quickstart) repository and read along.

-### 1 — Launch Træfik and Tell It to Listen to Docker
+### 1 — Launch Træfik — Tell It to Listen to Docker

 First, create the `traefik-quickstart/traefik` folder.
 In this folder, we will create a `docker-compose.yml` file where we will define a service `reverse-proxy` that uses the official Træfik image.